google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/introduction.rst

    :align: center
    :alt: An example pie chart visualization.

-This figure holds data about famous artists and their ethnicity.
+This pie chart example shows the proportion of the backgrounds for the most influential artists of their time from different countries.

 Table
 =====